Position

 Responsibilities:

-• Install, repair, and replace vehicle glass, including windshields, side windows, and back windows.
+• Install, repair, and replace windshields, side windows, and back windows in various types of vehicles.

 Qualifications

-• High school diploma or equivalent required; vocational training or certification in automotive glass repair preferred.
+• High school diploma or equivalent required; vocational training or certification in automotive glass repair is preferred.

-• Previous experience as an Automotive Glass Technician or similar role.
+• Proven experience as an Automotive Glass Technician or similar role.

 Is becoming a Automotive Glass Technician a good career path?

 Working as an Automotive Glass Technician offers a unique blend of technical skills and customer service.
 This role involves repairing and replacing vehicle glass, including windshields and windows.
-Technicians use specialized tools and materials to ensure safety and quality.
-They often work in auto repair shops, dealerships, or as independent contractors.
-The job requires attention to detail and the ability to follow safety protocols.
+Technicians use specialized tools to ensure safety and quality.
+They often work in auto repair shops, dealerships, or as part-time employees for glass companies.
+The job requires attention to detail and the ability to work under pressure.

 • Pros: